Exporting Data

 playnano.io.export_data.save_ome_tiff_stack() exports OME-TIFF files.

-The OME-TIFF export stores the processed AFM video from the data attribute as a single stack of frames in a format compatible with ImageJ, Fiji, Bio-Formats, and general image analysis tools.
+The OME-TIFF export stores the processed AFM video as a single stack of frames in a format compatible with ImageJ, Fiji, Bio-Formats, and general image analysis tools.

 Contents